 Managed IT services are delivered by a Managed Service Provider (MSP) – in effect you outsource the responsibility for your company’s on-going IT support and management of your company’s infrastructure to an expert partner, typically in return for a fixed monthly contract fee.

-You will also have guaranteed service levels and availability as well as on-going threat monitoring, detection and remediation.
+You will also have guaranteed service levels and availability as well as on-going threat monitoring, detection and, in our case, remediation.
 If you operate in a regulated sector, documented compliance with standards is also important and easy for an MSP like Epoq IT to provide.
-It is important to choose an MSP that can satisfy your requirements as you grow and provide strategic consultancy and project services as required.
+It is important to choose an IT partner that can satisfy your requirements as you grow and provide strategic consultancy and project services as required.

 Disaster recovery is the process for re-establishing access to data, apps, and other critical IT resources in the event of an outage.
 It is a document with detailed instructions for your organisation’s response to unplanned incidents, from natural disasters to power cuts, cyber-attacks and similar disruptive events.
 Having an up-to-date disaster recovery and back-up plan that you can call on in a crisis ensures that disruption and costs to your business operations are minimised.